Evergreen: a heritage home reimagined as a sanctuary for modern living

-Located on a leafy Malvern street, this 1930s residence originally designed by architect Marcus Martin required a comprehensive refresh for a couple in a new phase of their life.
+Located on a leafy Malvern street in Melbourne’s inner east, this solid 1930s residence originally designed by prolific architect Marcus Martin has undergone a comprehensive interior refresh to reimagine ways of living for a couple in a new phase of their life.

-The brief was to create a home of warmth and comfort, reimagining an underused section of the home and creating greater connection with the outdoors.
+The brief was to create a home of real warmth and comfort, resurrect an under-utilised section of the home and create greater connection with the outdoor spaces.

 By flipping the core dining and living spaces completely, everyday dining now looks out through expansive sunny windows to the garden and pool beyond, while a generous and inviting sofa grouping centres around a warming fireplace.